Mechanisms of Introspective Awareness: Training a Bias Vector for Introspection

-Motivated by prior work showing learned bias vectors can elicit latent capabilities \cite{wang2025oocr,soligo2025em}, we ask whether a learned steering vector can improve introspection.
-We train for 1 epoch on 400 concepts (8,000 samples; 10 injected/control per concept) with learning rate $10^{-3}$, batch size 8, sampling layers 29-55 and strengths \{2, 3, 4, 5\}, evaluating on 100 held-out concepts.
+Motivated by prior work showing learned bias vectors can elicit latent capabilities \cite{wang2025oocr,soligo2025em}, we ask whether a learned bias vector (equivalent to an always-present steering vector) can improve introspection (when other steering vectors are injected).
+We train for a single epoch on 400 concepts (8,000 samples; 10 injected/control per concept) with learning rate $10^{-3}$, batch size 8, sampling layers 29-55 and strengths \{2, 3, 4, 5\}, evaluating on 100 held-out concepts.
 We train a single additive bias vector on the MLP \texttt{down\_proj} output with the following targets:

 \begingroup

 \begin{tblr}{ colspec = {Q[3cm,l] Q[l]}, column{1} = {valign=m}, column{2} = {valign=m}, row{odd} = {gray!10}, hline{1,2,Z} = {0.6pt}, } Injection & \texttt{Yes, I detect an injected thought about the word "\{concept\}".} \\ No injection & \texttt{No, I do not detect an injected thought.} \\ \end{tblr} \endgroup